colourblind/PacketBall/ReadMe.txt

-Captures packets via WinPCap, looks them up in MaxMind's GeoIP database and then plots them on a spinning globe rendered using Cinder.
+Captures packets via WinPCap, looks them up in MaxMind's GeoIP database and then plots them on a spinning globe rendered using Once More With Feeling.

 Standing on the shoulders of giants!